CivicTechTO/civictechto-animation/README.md

 3. set any inputs (use `main` branch), and
 4. click the "Run workflow" button to start!

-Your video will appear as an "artifact" on the workflow run when completed.
+Your video will appear as an "artifact" on the workflow run when completed ([example](https://github.com/patcon/civictechto-animation/actions/runs/887509747)).

 **Server render demo**